Greenwood station (Toronto)

 Greenwood is a subway station on the Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
 It is located at the southwest corner of Linnsmore Crescent and Strathmore Boulevard just north of Danforth Avenue.

 The entrance, collector's booth and bus bays are at street level, with stairs and escalators to a lower concourse level which provides a passage between the platforms on the level below.
 The station building has two bus bays, and its bus terminal is located outside the fare-paid area.
 Single escalators operate in an up direction at all times.
-Wi-Fi service is available at this station.

 Greenwood opened in 1966 as part of the original segment of the Bloor–Danforth line.
 It is one block east of Greenwood Avenue, the closest major intersection, after which it is named.

+Station access upgrades

 Construction to make the station's main entrance wheelchair accessible by adding two elevators had begun by the fourth quarter of 2021.
-One elevator will link the street level to the concourse level to the eastbound platform; the other elevator will link the concourse and the westbound platform.
+One elevator will link the street level to the concourse level and the eastbound platform; the other elevator will link the concourse and the westbound platform.
+Construction is expected to be completed by the first quarter of 2026.